 But how secure will our borders be?
 Can we keep our cities safe?

-Will we have enough police officers to patrol the streets of Britain?
+Will we have enough police officers to patrol the streets?

 Will we have enough money to support our infrastructure?
 I'd hate to see bridges and benches falling down like they are in Krappistan.

 Blogda is holding the Union Jack because her country is too poor to have its own flag.